atomone-hub/govgen-proposals/XXX_proposal_template.md

 mix is to ensure that proposers go into all the details of their proposals.

-A GovGen text proposal has a voting period of 365 days, requires a min deposit of 50govgen and a deposit of 5,000govgen.
+A GovGen text proposal has a voting period of 365 days, requires a min deposit of 50 $GOVGEN that will need to come from the initial onchain proposer, and a total deposit of 5,000 $GOVGEN that can be permissionlessly funded by any account with balance with arbitrary amounts.
 -->

 ## Changelog